 How many years of work experience do I need?

 Industrial Machinery Mechanics work in the following industries:

-Those interested in being an Industrial Machinery Mechanic may also be interested in:
+Those thinking about becoming an Industrial Machinery Mechanic might also be interested in the following careers:

 More about our data sources and methodologies.